RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 Last month, Kentucky posted its largest margin of victory over an AP No. 1-ranked opponent in its 17-point win over Tennessee.
 Today, the Vols turned the tables on the Cats, as Tennessee notched its biggest margin of victory (19 pts) over an AP top-5 opponent. https://t.co/WUIM7ewyc1

-The Vols were counted out of the national title picture by some after losing to Kentucky, and Wildcats head coach John Calipari said after the game in Knoxville, Tennessee that those same critics will come after his team now, per The Athletic's Kyle Tucker:
+The Vols were counted out of the national title picture by some after losing to Kentucky, and Wildcats head coach John Calipari said after the game in Knoxville, Tennessee, that those same critics will come after his team now, per The Athletic's Kyle Tucker:

 Kyle Tucker @KyleTucker_ATH